A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 To finish installing, choose whether to create a new Streams board or add your Google Business Profile data to one of your existing Stream boards.
 Choose an option and click Add to Streams.

-Setup your Google My Business Stream
+Step 2: Set up your Google My Business Stream

 Next, go to the Streams tab in your Hootsuite dashboard.